Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

 Brendan Chaplin is currently Head of Strength and Conditioning at Leeds Metropolitan University.
 In this role, Brendan oversees all performance programs across the university.
 He leads the GB Badminton High-Performance Program, Yorkshire Jets Superleague netball, Women's FA through the English Institute of Sport, and Rugby League.
 Brendan is also the regional lead for TASS, delivering and coordinating delivery for all funded athletes based at the Leeds Hub site.
-He also consults with England Golf and works with various athletes, from martial artists to cyclists to children and adolescents alike.
+He also consults with England Golf and works with various athletes, from martial artists to cyclists to children and adolescents.
 Before his current role, Brendan has worked with many governing bodies and institutions, including British Tennis, Huddersfield Giants, English Institute of Sport, Durham University, and many more.